laserdisc-io/eisner/README.md

 Kafka Stream's topologies can quickly become complex to grok without picturing them visually.

 Eisner fills this gap by offering to developers an sbt plugin to create a graphical representation of Kafka Stream's Topology(ies).
-It took ideas and inspiration inspiration from this online tool [https://zz85.github.io/kafka-streams-viz/](https://zz85.github.io/kafka-streams-viz/) by Joshua Koo.
+It took ideas and inspiration from [this](https://zz85.github.io/kafka-streams-viz/) online tool by Joshua Koo.

 For example, assuming the following topology description: